 Inspiring Stories on Earthseals, Peace Through Gratitude

 Global Community for All's suggestion to write down my deepest life intentions and frequently review them has been awesomely empowering for me.
-Since first writing them in detail late in 2002, I've been changing and refining these intentions on a regular basis.
+Since first writing them in detail late in 2002, I've been changing and refining these intentions.
 This has helped me to feel a continual, deep resonance in my mind and heart every time I read them.
 I find myself excited to be moving ever more clearly and with ever more focus in my day-to-day life.

 I keep this list posted over my bed where I review the main intentions every morning.
 It's so great to start off each day remembering what I'm here for!
 I also go through the entire list once a month or so.
 I invite you to develop, refine, and fully live your life intentions and life purpose in whatever way feels right to you, so that you might experience the joy of living with a greater sense of purpose and intention every day.
 Please note that my core challenge in life is arrogance, so you may notice some intentions developed specifically to deal with that.